Agoric/documentation/main/javascript-modifications/ses-guide.md

   higher-priority than the IO queue, so the Promise queue must be empty for any IO or timers to be handled.
-* `setInterval` and `setTimeout` (and `clearInterval`/`clearTimeout`): Any notion of time must come from exchanging messages with external timer services (the SwingSet environment provides a `TimerService` object to the bootstrap vat, which can share itwith other vats)
+* `setInterval` and `setTimeout` (and `clearInterval`/`clearTimeout`): Any notion of time must come from exchanging messages with external timer services (the SwingSet environment provides a `TimerService` object to the bootstrap vat, which can share it with other vats)
 * `global`: Is not defined.
 Use `globalThis` instead (and remember that it is frozen).
 * `process`: Is not available, e.g. no `process.env` to access the process's environment variables, or `process.argv` for the argument array.